Battle of Surabaya: Background

 On 17 August 1945, Sukarno and Hatta declared the independence of Indonesia in Jakarta, two days after the Japanese emperor's surrender in the Pacific.
 As the news about the independence declaration spread throughout the archipelago, ordinary Indonesians felt a sense of freedom that led most to regard themselves as pro-Republican.
 In the following weeks, power vacuums existed, both from outside and within Indonesia, creating an atmosphere of uncertainty, but also one of opportunity.
 On 19 September 1945, a group of Dutch internees supported by the Japanese raised the Dutch flag outside the Hotel Yamato (formerly Hotel Oranje, now Hotel Majapahit) in Surabaya, East Java.
 This provoked nationalist Indonesian militia, who overran the Dutch and Japanese and tore off the blue part of the Dutch flag, changing it into the Indonesian flag.
 The leader of the Dutch group, Ploegman, was killed because of mass anger.

 The senior Japanese commander in Surabaya, Vice Admiral Shibata Yaichiro, threw his support behind the Republicans and gave Indonesians ready access to arms.
-On 3 October, he surrendered to a Dutch Navy captain, the first Allied representative to arrive.
+On 3 October, he surrendered to a Dutch Navy captain, the first Dutch representative to arrive.
 Yaichiro ordered his forces to hand over their remaining weapons to the Indonesians.
-The Indonesians were expected to hand them to the newly arrived Allied troops but did not do so.
+The Indonesians were expected to hand them to the newly arrived Dutch forces, but did not do so.